New brand celebrates gravel cycling scene in Northwest Arkansas

 "Gravel riding is appealing to all kinds of cyclists," Chasteen said.
 "You can be a competitive rider, a recreational rider or a solo bikepacker.
 The gravel scene here is set to explode as we continue to discover these incredible scenic, rural roads."

-Many of the curated routes were mapped as part of the Arkansas Rural Recreational Roads (Arkansas R3) project.
-Arkansas R3 is a public-private partnership that identifies and designates rural roads as recreational opportunities across the state.
-Tom Walton, co-founder of the Runway Group, created Arkansas R3, according to the release.
+Many of the curated routes were mapped as part of the Arkansas Rural Recreational Roads project.
+The project is a public-private partnership that identifies and designates rural roads as recreational opportunities across the state.
+Tom Walton, co-founder of the Runway Group, created the project, according to the release.

 "Gravel cycling is yet another way to connect our rural communities to the economic potential of outdoor recreation in our state," Walton said.
 "Many of these cycling routes are accessible right from people's front porches, so it's more than a tourism initiative.
 Our hope is that our rural communities will participate and enjoy all the benefits that cycling brings."